 In the matters to be voted upon in the Annual Meeting, stockholders of record as of February 19, 2015 shall be entitled to one vote per share in person or by proxy.
-If he will vote thru a proxy, the By-Laws of the Company requires the submission of the accomplished proxy form to the Corporate Secretary for

-Page 3 of 31 SEC Form IS-20 validation and authentication at least ten (10) days before the date of the Annual Meeting.
+If he will vote thru a proxy, the By-Laws of the Company requires the submission of the accomplished proxy form to the Corporate Secretary for validation and authentication at least ten (10) days before the date of the Annual Meeting.